bcgov/developer-experience-team/GHA-Usage/README.md

 # Display workflow details for specified repo between specified dates
 -d <repo name> 2023-05-15 2023-08-14

-# Same as '-d' but will also display workflow run details
--dd

 # Same as '-d' but will process a series of repos from a json file
 -f <file name>